-In this circuit as Figure 1 the oscillator are based by the R that include with R1 + P1a (or R2 + P1b), and C is C1, C2 or either C3 (or C4, C5 or C6).
+In this circuit, as Figure 1 the oscillator is based on the R that includes with R1 + P1a (or R2 + P1b), and C is C1, C2 or either C3 (or C4, C5 or C6).
 And more parts are connected with IC1, IC2 op-amp ICs.

-The some output signal from IC2 is sent to the voltage attenuator circuit, that include of IC3 and T1.
-The T1 is FET that is used like the variable resistors as the feedback of IC2
+Some output signal from IC2 is sent to the voltage attenuator circuit, that includes of IC3 and T1.
+The T1 is FET that is used as the variable resistors as the feedback of IC2

 The gain of OP-Amp is controlled by the voltage and changing the control voltage of T1 by P2.
-It need to tuning to the oscillation have the high efficiency, on the frequency range is selected.
+It needs to tuning to the oscillation to have high efficiency, on the frequency range is selected.

-When we use the value of parts as schematic diagram of wien bridge oscillator circuit will have frequencies about 20 Hz – 22.5 Khz by adjust P1 and maximum harmonic distortion approximately 2 %.
+When we use the value of parts as a schematic diagram of the Wien bridge oscillator circuit will have frequencies of about 20 Hz – 22.5 Khz by adjusting P1 and maximum harmonic distortion approximately 2 %.

-This circuit use dual voltage positive and negative so we use the voltage converter circuit as Figure 2 input is 9V to +4.5V, Ground, -4.5V.
+This circuit requires a Dual voltage (positive-negative) power supply. so we use the voltage converter circuit as Figure 2 input is 9V to +4.5V, Ground, -4.5V.

-We use principle like the voltage divider by OP-amp IC-741 and few parts.
+We use principles like the voltage divider using OP-AMP IC-741 and few parts.

 The parts list